 If we want to maximize our happiness, the best way to achieve it is to maximize our freedom.

-That is because freedom is in and of itself something valuable, worthwhile and essential to every single one of us.
+This is because freedom is in and of itself something valuable, worthwhile and essential to every single one of us.
 It sounds logical.

 Indeed, we are bombarded by endless choices today:

-All of them should make us happier since more choice means a happier life.
+All of them should make us happier since more choice means a happier existence.
 This belief is heavily and deeply embedded in our day to day life.
 But does more choice really lead to more happiness?

 We are like a fish in an aquarium.
 The size of the aquarium dictates the freedom we have, and some of us see it as our constraints.
 To grow, we need a bigger aquarium.
-Unfortunately, what most people are trying to do is breaking the aquarium.
+Unfortunately, what most people are trying to do is to break the aquarium.
 Without it, you’re a dead fish.

 With the advancement of technology today, limitless choices have been opened to us.
 Thus, we want to believe that we could have limitless freedom so we can be happier.
 But limitless freedom is never a good thing.
 Yes, we do need some freedom to expand and grow, but without constraints, we will have no direction, no standard, no plan, and certainly no happiness.